r1walz/lru_implementation/report.md

 #### Complexity Analysis

-Time complexity of `Find` operation is O(1).
+For the `Find` operation, one needs to perform a lookup at particular index in the Page Table.
+Thus the Time complexity of this opration is O(1).

-Time complexity of `Replace` operation is O(n) where n is the total number of pages.
+For the `Replace` operation, one needs to perform a linear search through the page table to find the page with lowest value of `counter` field.
+Thus the Time complexity of this operation is O(n) where n is the total number of pages.

 ### Stack Method

 Another approach to implementing LRU replacement is to keep a stack of page numbers.
 Whenever a page is referenced, it is removed from the stack and put on the top.
-In this way, the most recently used page is always at the top of the stack, and the least recently useed used page is always at the bottom.
+In this way, the most recently used page is always at the top of the stack, and the least recently used page is always at the bottom.
 Because entries must be removed from the middle of the stack, it is best to implement this approach by using a doubly linked list with a head pointer and a tail pointer.
 Removing a